Damigah/Web-App-DevOps-Project/README.md

 **Integrating Azure Key Vault with AKS**

-Using Azure Key Vault with AKS allows application running without exposing credentials.
-Setting this up includes applying Managed Identity for AKS, and assigning the necessary Key Vault permissions to this managed identity.
+Using Azure Key Vault with AKS allows application running **without** exposing credentials.
+Setting this up includes applying Managed Identity for AKS, and assigning the necessary Key Vault permissions to the managed identity.

 This will create a managed identity for the AKS cluster to support interactions with Azure Key Vault without exposing credentials in the application: